cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-insert.md

 To insert data into a partitioned table, you specify the root partitioned table, the table created with the `CREATE TABLE` command.
 You also can specify a leaf partition in an `INSERT` command.
 An error is returned if the data is not valid for the specified leaf partition.
 Specifying a table that is not a leaf partition in the `INSERT` command is not supported.
 Execution of other DML commands such as `UPDATE` and `DELETE` on any child table of a partitioned table is not supported.
 These commands must be run on the root partitioned table, the table created with the `CREATE TABLE` command.

 For a partitioned table, all the child tables are locked during the `INSERT` operation when the Global Deadlock Detector is not enabled (the default).
 Only some of the leaf partitions are locked when the Global Deadlock Detector is enabled.
-For information about the Global Deadlock Detector, see [Global Deadlock Detector](../../admin_guide/dml.html#topic_gdd).

 ## ON CONFLICT Clause